wodby/docs/infrastructure/bundles/README.md

 Bundle is a pre-configured infrastructure package for [your application](../../apps/README.md).
 Every bundle consist of a few services, some of them are mandatory (backend, database), some of them are optional (cache storage, mail server, etc).
 Every service has at least one [container implementation](../containers/README.md), e.g. for database services there's a MariaDB container.

-The following bundles are currently available:
+The following predefined bundles are currently available:

 | Bundle | Current stable version |
 | --------- | ----------------------------------- |